Leiston: History

+Leiston Communist Party

+The Leiston Communist Party was a branch of the Communist Party of Great Britain founded in 1933, and included members such as Paxton Chadwick and A. L. Morton.

+One of their first actions took place in February 1934 when they organised for the Norwich to London Hunger March.
+They also took part in the Burston Strike School.

+From 1935 the Leiston Communist Party organised a Popular front where they managed to defeat the well entrenched Conservative majority on the local council.
+This unity continued for many years, and together they produced their own radical publication the ‘Leiston Leader’ with a circulation of 300-500 copies, and raising aid together for a variety of causes, but most importantly for the Spanish Civil War.
+Due to its popularity in the area Leiston was nicknamed "Little Moscow".

 Governance

 There is an electoral ward named Leiston, with a population at the 2011 census of 6,360.

+In 1895 Leiston became an urban district under the name Leiston cum Sizewell which became part of the administrative county of East Suffolk in 1889, the district contained the parish of Leiston.
+On 1 April 1974 the district was abolished and became part of Suffolk Coastal in the non-metropolitan county of Suffolk.
+A successor parish was formed named "Leiston" covering the same area as the former district and its parish.
+In 2019 Leiston became part of East Suffolk district.

 Economy and community

+Business

-Since the closure of Garrett's, the town's economy has been dominated by two nuclear power stations on the coast at Sizewell: the now decommissioned Magnox reactors of Sizewell A and the more modern Pressurised Water Reactor of Sizewell B. A number of smaller companies operate from industrial areas within the town.
+Since the closure of Garrett's, the town's economy has been dominated by two nuclear power stations on the coast at Sizewell: the now decommissioned Magnox reactors of Sizewell A, and the more modern 1,200 MW Pressurised Water Reactor of Sizewell B. The 850 MW Greater Gabbard and Galloper offshore wind farms connect to the Leiston substation adjacent to the Sizewell nuclear power station; all supplying power to the 400kV National Grid.

+A number of smaller companies operate from industrial areas within the town.

 Leiston's High Street serves as the business and market hub of the surrounding agricultural district.
 The town's facilities include a post office, library, banks, pubs and a range of shops and other services.